Knowledge Center - Funding and Benefits

 • Other research-related, scholarly, creative or innovative activities (techniques, devices or concepts developed; grant proposals written; etc.).

-Each college/school will review submitted departmental nominations.
+Each college/school and IDP will review submitted nominations.
 GOC deans will select the top nominations (see breakdown, below, per College/School) and approve and submit these top nominations to the Graduate and Professional School via InfoReady by 5pm CDT on Monday, July 14, 2025, for the final selection.
 There will be NO exceptions to this date or time.
-The application may be accessed on the Graduate and Professional School website here.
 Incomplete applications will not be reviewed.

 Additional Information